is it a mistake to figure out inca trail/machu pichu plans after arriving in peru? i dont like booking things in advance

 Only 500 people a day are given permits to enter MP, so if you're going during a peak period you may miss out to those who do like to book in advance.

 But with a month to spare you should be able to find a place with a guided tour, if you're flexible.

 Phil at the safety hub. about 4 years ago

 It really depends on the time of year that you will be there.
 If high season, as Phil says, you'll need to book in advance.
 But I was there in November (2014) and bought my Machu Picchu ticket the afternoon before visiting the site.
 I've written an article about how to see Machu Picchu independently, without booking a tour, and on the logistics of getting there.
 Note: the Inca Trail is entirely different -- you do need to book a tour for that.

 http://traveleater.net/2014/12/12/independent-travel-how-to-travel-to-machu-picchu-without-a-tour/ over 3 years ago

 I was there last year - 2017.
 I would definitely recommend booking your Machu Picchu ticket in advance as mentioned above.
 I went solo for a month in Peru, went all over the place and booked them as I went.
 I was there in Nov-December though so it wasn't peak season.
-They have made some changes since 2014, they are allowing fewer visitors as the site is getting damaged, so go to their website and do some research. about 1 month ago
+They have made some changes since 2014, they are allowing fewer visitors as the site is getting damaged, so go to their website and do some research.
+3 months ago